toribnax/swe432tomcat/README.md

       }
       ...
 ```
-This line is where the Postgres installation, adding Postgres as a dependency and configuring the environment variable come together, missing any of those steps will cause a runtime error.
+This lines are where adding Postgres as a dependency, and configuring the environment variable come together, missing any of these steps will cause a runtime error.
+In `String dbUrl = System.getenv("JDBC_DATABASE_URL");`, the environment variable is used `JDBC_DATABASE_URL`, make sure it is setup with `echo $JDBC_DATABASE_URL`.
+Then in `return DriverManager.getConnection(dbUrl);`, the Postgres database driver is detected based on the previous URL, the driver manager will look for it in your Postgres installed dependency and the use it to connect to the database with the credentiasl specified in the URL.

-**Note:** `"JDBC_DATABASE_URL"` is not saved to your profile, you will to setting up before running `heroku local`, this is explained in section x.
+**Troubleshooting:** Since `"JDBC_DATABASE_URL"` is not saved to your profile, make sure is set up before running `heroku local`, this is explained in this [previous section](https://github.com/luminaxster/swe432tomcat/blob/master/README.md#configure-the-connection-to-your-remote-db-add-ons-in-heroku).

 ### 5. Saving data into the database
 ```Java